internetarchive/fatcat/extra/elasticsearch/README.md

     time zcat /srv/fatcat/snapshots/release_export_expanded.json.gz | pv -l | parallel -j20 --linebuffer --round-robin --pipe ./fatcat_transform.py elasticsearch-releases - - | esbulk -verbose -size 20000 -id ident -w 8 -index fatcat_release -type release
     time zcat /srv/fatcat/snapshots/container_export.json.gz | pv -l | ./fatcat_transform.py elasticsearch-containers - - | esbulk -verbose -size 20000 -id ident -w 8 -index fatcat_container -type container

+## Index Aliases

+To make re-indexing and schema changes easier, we can create versioned (or time-stamped) elasticsearch indexes, and then point to them using index aliases.
+The index alias updates are fast and atomic, so we can slowly build up a new index and then cut over with no downtime.

+    http put :9200/fatcat_release_v03 < release_schema.json

+TODO: more docs for actual cut-over

 ## Full-Text Querying

 A generic full-text "query string" query look like this (replace "blood" with